Congenital cytomegalovirus infection: Diagnosis

-CMV Testing

 People infected with CMV develop antibodies to it, initially IgM later IgG indicating current infection and immunity respectively.
 The virus can be diagnosed through viral isolation, or using blood, urine, or saliva samples.

 When infected with CMV, most women have no symptoms, but some may have symptoms resembling mononucleosis.
 Women who develop a mononucleosis-like illness during pregnancy should consult their medical provider.

 The Centers for Disease Control and Prevention (CDC) does not recommend routine maternal screening for CMV infection during pregnancy because there is no test that can definitively rule out primary CMV infection during pregnancy.
 Women who are concerned about CMV infection during pregnancy should practice CMV prevention measures.
 Considering that the CMV virus is present in saliva, urine, tears, blood, mucus, and other bodily fluids, frequent hand washing with soap and water is important after contact with diapers or oral secretions, especially with a child who is in daycare or interacting with other young children on a regular basis.

 A diagnosis of congenital CMV infection can be made if the virus is found in an infant's urine, saliva, blood, or other body tissues during the first week after birth.
 Antibody tests cannot be used to diagnose congenital CMV; a diagnosis can only be made if the virus is detected during the first week of life.
 Congenital CMV cannot be diagnosed if the infant is tested more than one week after birth.

 Visually healthy infants are not routinely tested for CMV infection although only 10–20% will show signs of infection at birth though up to 80% may go onto show signs of prenatal infection in later life.
 If a pregnant woman finds out that she has become infected with CMV for the first time during her pregnancy, she should have her infant tested for CMV as soon as possible after birth.